How to Test for Faults in Load Cells

-A different test can be done to troubleshoot each of these situations; these tests are described in later sections.
+A different test exists to troubleshoot each of these situations; these tests are described in later sections.

-When these or other faults are encountered, it is important to verify the integrity of the weighing system before troubleshooting the load cell.
+When these or other faults occur, it is important to verify the integrity of the weighing system before troubleshooting the load cell.
 This includes the following steps:

 - Check the connection of the summing box to the digital indicator panel.

 - Check the excitation voltage source connections.
 Ensure the excitation voltage source provides a stable signal.

 If visual checks reveal issues, correct these and determine if faults persist.
 If they do, proceed with troubleshooting the load cell.